Oskar Paprzycki

-Oskar Paprzycki (born 31 July 1998) is a Polish professional footballer who plays as a midfielder for IV liga Pomerania club KP Starogard Gdański.
+Oskar Paprzycki (born 31 July 1998) is a Polish professional footballer who plays as a midfielder for IV liga Pomerania club Czarni Pruszcz Gdański.

 Career

 Paprzycki started playing in the youth sides of Beniaminek 03 Starogard Gdański, KP Starogard Gdański, and AP Lechia Gdańsk, before joining the Lechia Gdańsk academy.
 Between 2015 and 2016 Paprzycki played with the Lechia Gdańsk II team in the III liga.

 Paprzycki started his professional career in 2016 when he joined Kotwica Kołobrzeg, spending the season with the II liga club, making 24 league appearances in the process.
 The following season Paprzycki joined I liga side Chojniczanka Chojnice, with whom he spent three seasons with, making 69 appearances and scoring 3 goals during his stint at the club.
 In 2020 Paprzycki joined GKS Tychy after Chojniczanka suffered relegation to the II liga.

 On 14 June 2022, he moved to another I liga side Odra Opole on a free transfer.
 On 24 June 2023, he left the club by mutual consent.

 On 27 June, Paprzycki signed a one-year deal with II liga club Chojniczanka Chojnice.

 After spending a year in Chojnice, on 20 June 2024 he moved to I liga club GKS Jastrzębie on a two-year deal.
 He and GKS agreed to part ways amicably on 25 June 2025.

 On 3 July 2025, Paprzycki returned to his childhood club KP Starogard Gdański.